UtahRETC/JavaProgrammer1Class2017/modules/module_05/slides.md

 -----------------------------------------------------------------------------
 # String Methods
 - length() - returns the length of a string
+  - Don't confuse with the ".length" attribute of arrays
 ```
 String axiom = "Java Rocks!";
 System.out.print(axiom.length()); //11